yyc12345/BallanceBlenderHelper/README.md

 BBP NG, abbr **B**allance **B**lender **P**lugin **N**ext **G**eneration.

-For an introduction to this plugin, installing it, compiling it, reporting bugs, etc., see the GitHub Page for this project: https://yyc12345.github.io/BallanceBlenderHelper
+For an introduction to this plugin, installing it, compiling it, reporting bugs, etc., see the GitHub Page of this project: https://yyc12345.github.io/BallanceBlenderHelper